Swing With a Steady Head Drills

 - Tool XVI: Universal Core Drills, Drill III – Stable Spine Angle Drill.

 Attention Focus – Internal focus on spine angle and rear knee hinge.

 Use a static heavy bag or batting tee to begin.
 Ask the hitter to move into hitting position with a twenty-degree spine angle, plant front heel and block front leg, and freeze.
 The coach pins the hitter’s head to a backdrop from a side view and then a front view.
 Ask the hitter to start their rotation, leading with hips, and finish their swing.
 Check that the hitter’s head remains perfectly still.
 Now remove the pause at heel plant, swinging slowly, then game speed.

 Once the hitter’s head remains static for at least 25 swings at four practices, move on to front toss, pitching machine, or live BP.
 Ask the hitter for 100 purposeful swings with a steady head during rotation.
-Routinely perform this exercise until a steady head as rotation executes becomes a part of the hitter’s baseline.
+Routinely perform this exercise until a steady head during rotation is a habitual part of the hitter’s baseline.